Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Party-Members/Cali.md

 | Good at              |                        |
 | In Summary           |                        |

-*Xiat's Note: One of our group members.
-Absent for the last 2 days.
+*Xiat's Note: One of our tribe's members.
+Was supposed to join us on our scout training but never did.
+Don't know if they left the tribe, or something else happened.
 I respect Cali because Cali is a person in the same boat as me: a similair fighting style, and trying to get powerful enough to prove himself.*